National broadband network

 The Australian Government plans to give all Australians access to high-speed broadband.
 Reviews of the nbn have suggested how it could be done better and the appropriate regulatory framework to promote competition.

-The Government’s response to the Vertigan review was released in December 2014.
+The Australian Government's response to the Vertigan review was released in December 2014.

-The Government also examined the public policy processes that led to the nbn project commencing.
+The Australian Government also examined the public policy processes that led to the nbn project commencing.

 Senate Select Committee on the national broadband network